telboy007/cypress-exercise/README.md

 # cypress-exercise

-> Disclaimer: I came across an issue with the cypress app (npx cypress open) where the tests will not run due to the cy.visit('/') timing out when used in the beforeEach hook.
-Running the test suite via the two scripts configured in package.json the scripts will run without issue.
+> Disclaimer: I came across an issue with the cypress app (npx cypress open) where the tests will not run due to the cy.visit('/') timing out when used in the beforeEach hook even though it loads the page correctly.
+Running the test suite via the two scripts configured in package.json will run the tests without issue.

 ### Setup